dakotaw/heatmap_spoofer/output.md

-## Felipe Sánchez Román
+## Shire of Tungamah

-Felipe Sánchez Roman (Valladolid, Spain, 1850 – Madrid, Spain, 1916) was a Spanish lawyer and politician, Minister of State in 1905, during the reign of Alfonso XIII.
-Professor of Civil Law in the University of Granada, Sánchez Román represented the late in the Spanish Senate from 1893 to 1902.
+The Shire of Tungamah was a local government area in the Goulburn Valley region about 240 kilometres (149 mi) northeast of Melbourne, the state capital of Victoria, Australia.
+The shire covered an area of 1,143 square kilometres (441.3 sq mi), and existed from 1878 until 1994.sh Senate from 1893 to 1902.